When lightning strikes a plane, it can be a scary experience.

 Unless there are any gaps in this conductive path, the lightning current remains only on the aircraft’s exterior.

-What Do Passengers Feel When a Plane is Struck By Lightning?
+You Won’t Notice When a Plane is Struck By Lightning

 Passengers could see a flash of lightning or the sound of thunder if lightning strikes their plane.